teosoft123/project-x/README.md

 ##### Adding test users and content #####

-You need to add two users and content for them to run tests as a part of build.
+You need to add two users and content for them to run tests as a part of build.<br>

-Each user has to have their own e-mail address.
+Each user has to have their own e-mail address.<br>
 Create users by going to <code>http://yfrog.com/</code>